DeaglanBartlett/roxy/docs/source/tutorial.rst

 Again, in this case we sampled all the parameters.
 If, instead, we just wished to just sample the gradient, we could have passed ``['A']`` for ``param_names``, and then the intercept would be fixed to the default value in ``theta0`` which we gave when initialising the regressor object (so in this case 0.5).
-We can also choose to not infer the intrinsic scatter by using the argument ``infer_intrinsic=False`` when calling ``reg.mcmc``.
+We can also choose to assume no intrinsic scatter by using the argument ``infer_intrinsic=False`` when calling ``reg.mcmc``.

 Gaussian Mixture Models
 ------------------------

 We now consider a case where a single Gaussian is not sufficient to characterise the distribution of the true x values, and so we resort to a Gaussian mixture model.
+In the `MNR paper <https://arxiv.org/abs/2309.00948>`_ we study the effect of using multiple Gaussians and find that it can sometimes reduce biases.
 In this case we must fit the distribution

 .. math::